GenomicsGenuine/E-index-Application-Analysis-Tool/README.md

 3.http://gettemplate.com

 Usage:

 This is an analysis tool based on the Browse/Server structure for differentiating complex traits within the scope of Genetics and Genomics.

-1. Please comfirm the computer you're using is under the Matlab (R) environment before downloading the files.
+1. Please confirm the computer you're using is under the Matlab (R) environment before downloading the files.

  Tips: All kinds of Matlab versions you could be able to browse in http://www.mathworks.com/